Guidance to path users and landowners on how to get the best balance so people can use public rights of way while also keeping everyone safe.

 The council and DEFRA (Department for Environment, Food and Rural Affairs) are aware of the concerns raised by landowners that the use of public rights of way that run through gardens, farmyards and schools is increasing the risk of exposure to the coronavirus to residents and farm workers.

-The risk of the coronavirus being passed on to others from people using public rights of way and other paths and trails is considered to be very low as long as people follow the government's instructions to maintain social distancing.
+The risk of the coronavirus being passed on to others from people using public rights of way and other paths and trails is considered to be very low.

 Closing public rights of way